bilby-dev/bilby/CONTRIBUTING.md

 ## Code of Conduct

-Everyone participating in the bilby community, and in particular in our issue tracker, merge requests, and chat channels, is expected to treat other people with respect and follow the guidelines articulated in the [Python Community Code of Conduct](https://www.python.org/psf/codeofconduct/).
+Everyone participating in the bilby community, and in particular in our issue tracker, pull requests, and chat channels, is expected to treat other people with respect and follow the guidelines articulated in the [Python Community Code of Conduct](https://www.python.org/psf/codeofconduct/).
 Furthermore, members of the LVK collaboration must follow the [LVK Code of Conduct](https://dcc.ligo.org/LIGO-M1900037/public).